WFQ-GAFE/Raid-Shadow-Legends-Boss-fight-helper/README.md

 - Supports trial-aware automatic decisions and structured recipes for known trial categories.
 - Handles Mythical champion transformations and keeps the two forms' skill catalogs separate.
 - Can perform a guarded free regroup when a required trial becomes impossible, then verify the same five champions before re-entering battle.
-- At the result screen, retries automatically when either the damage target or any required trial is still incomplete; it holds only after both are satisfied.

 ### Hydra